ZK1569/Torus/README.md

 This project demonstrates how to create an animated 3D torus (or donut) that rotates and is displayed in the terminal using ASCII characters.
 The animation is achieved by projecting a 3D shape onto a 2D plane and simulating lighting to create the illusion of depth and rotation.

+Here's the article on how to make the Torus : [a1k0n's article](https://www.a1k0n.net/2011/07/20/donut-math.html)

 https://github.com/user-attachments/assets/04126102-cd2a-4a6a-9945-3023bb76fe0c